 Of course, cooking is only one of many forms of expressing love and each one of us, has different needs and ways of feeling loved.
 Generally, it is believed that there are 5 languages of love with cooking regarded as a sixth.
 Read my article “What do you need to feel loved?”

 Finally, I do believe that cooking is an expression of love and nurturing and therefore it it cannot be limited to women: I thoroughly enjoy and receive a tremendous sense of satisfaction preparing, hosting and cooking large multi-course dinners for friends.
 And yes, I serve the food as well!

 When you choose to express love – neither ego or gender stand in the way!

-Remember to check out my Blog on my website to read my past Success Newsletters, post your comments and take a few exciting quizzes. www.patrickwanis.com If you have received this newsletter as a forward and would like to receive all of my newsletters please enter your email address on the home page at PatrickWanis.com.
+If you would like to receive all of my newsletters please enter your email address on the home page at PatrickWanis.com.
+Add your comments below.

 I wish you the best and remind you “Believe in yourself -You deserve the best!”